shotgunsoftware/tk-core/docs/platform.rst

       values are passed back to the calling code from the ``prepare_launch()`` :class:`LaunchInformation` return value via :meth:`LaunchInformation.environment`.

-  - Any special startup files (e.g. userSetup.py for Maya) are needed to properly launch the DCC application should, by convention, reside in a ``startup`` subfolder at the same level as the ``startup.py`` file.
+  - Any special startup files (e.g. userSetup.py for Maya) needed to properly launch the DCC application should, by convention, reside in a ``startup`` subfolder at the same level as the ``startup.py`` file.

 Engine Events